Apicurio/apicurio.github.io/_pages/studio/docs/using-github-enterprise.md

 ```
 For now assume that your keycloak server is running on http://localhost:8080, though we will see in the later steps how to actually achieve it.
 ```
-In order to connect your local Apicurio server to our local Keycloak server, you must make some changes to standalone/configuration/standalone-apicurio.xml.
+In order to connect your local Apicurio server to your local Keycloak server, you must make some changes to standalone/configuration/standalone-apicurio.xml.
 In particular, you must change the apicurio.kc.auth.rootUrl and apicurio.kc.auth.realm properties (which can be found in the system-properties section of the file.
 For example, change these values to:

 ```xml
 <system-properties>